galvusdamor/panda3core/README.md

 PANDA3 Core
 ===============

-This contains the Core of the PANDA3 planner
+This will contain the Core of the PANDA3 planner